Search Results for

 Import user schemas

-To import user schemas, first, click on Import button to open the Import User Schema dialog
+To import user schemas, first click the Import button to open the Import User Schema dialog.

-• Note: All user schemas that exists in the destination environment will be overridden.
+• Note: All user schemas that already exist in the destination environment will be overridden.
 (Detected by user schema name)

 idpsync_9

-Then, click on the placeholder of the File upload field to open file selection dialog
+Then, click the placeholder of the File upload field to open the file selection dialog.

 idpsync_10

 Next, select a JSON file to import (multiple selection is not supported).
-After selecting the file, click on Import button to import schemas from the JSON file.
-If you do not want to execute the import process, click on Cancel button.
+After selecting the file, click the Import button to import the schemas from the JSON file.
+If you do not want to run the import, click the Cancel button.

 idpsync_11